-Property in the following cases shall belong to one party of the couple, according to Article 1063 of the Civil Code:
+Property in the following cases shall belong to one party of the couple according to Article 1063 of the Civil Code:

-- property that belongs to one party before marriage; - compensation or indemnity obtained by one party for a personal injury; - property in the possession of one party as determined by a will, or by an agreement or gift; - articles for daily use, especially used by one party; and - other property that should be in possession of one party.

-4. SPECIFIC REGULATIONS REGARDING IMMOVABLE PROPERTY
+- property that belonged to one party before marriage; - compensation or indemnity obtained by one party for a personal injury; - property in the possession of one party as determined by a will, agreement or gift; - articles for daily use, especially used by one party; and - other property that should be in possession of one party. - 4.
+SPECIFIC REGULATIONS REGARDING IMMOVABLE PROPERTY

-The recent rapid growth in the value of immovable property in China has brought an increase in marriage-related property disputes.
-Therefore, the People's Supreme Court defined Article 24 of the Interpretation of the People's Supreme Court on the Application of the Part on Marriage and Family under the Civil Code as follows:
+The recent rapid growth in the value of immovable property in China has resulted in an increase in marriagerelated property disputes.
+Therefore, the PRC People's Supreme Court defined Article 24 of Interpretation on Application of the Part on Marriage and Family under the Civil Code as follows:

-- Where a party's parents make monetary contributions for both parties concerned to purchase a housing property before they get married, the monetary contribution shall be deemed as a gift to their own child individually, unless the parents have expressly stated that the gift is for both parties. - Where one spouse's parents make a monetary contribution for the couple to purchase a housing property after they are married, the case shall be handed in accordance with the prenuptial agreement; if there is no agreement, or the agreement is not clear, the case shall be handled according to the principle specified in item (iv) of paragraph 1 of Article 1062 of the Civil Code. - D. Tenancies, survivorship accounts and payable on death accounts when he or she was alive may lease the housing in accordance with the original lease contract, according to Article 12 of the Administrative Measures for the Leasing of Commodity Housing.
+- where a party's parents make monetary contributions to both parties concerned to purchase a housing property before they get married, the monetary contribution shall be deemed as a gift to their own child individually, unless the parents have expressly stated that the gift is for both parties; and - where one spouse's parents make monetary contributions to the couple to purchase a housing property after they are married, the case shall be handled in accordance with their agreement; if there is no agreement or the agreement is not clear, the case shall be handled according to the principle specified in item (iv) of paragraph 1 of Article 1062 of the Civil Code. - D. Tenancies, survivorship accounts and payable on death accounts